05-08-2024

 A house’s market value will therefore decrease considerably if pyrite problems have been detected and confirmed by a pyrite test.

-Removing pyrite from a garage will usually cost several thousand dollars.
-If access to the basement or garage is difficult, prices may increase accordingly.
-For more information on pricing, contact specialists.
+Removing pyrite from a garage usually costs several thousand dollars.
+If access to the basement or garage is difficult, costs may rise accordingly.
+To find out more about rates, contact a specialist.

 For all your contaminated soil problems, contact EBI Enviro Urgence